Visit our Colorado State Extension office for more news, tools and resources.

 Quick Facts

 • 4-H is more than cows and cookin’!
-Call your county 4-H Agent with questions; we can turn just about any interest into a 4-H project area.
+Call your county 4-H Specialist with questions; we can turn just about any interest into a 4-H project area.

 • General 4-H enrollment opens each year in October and remains open all year.